chalmersplasmatheory/DREAM/doc/sphinx/source/index.rst

    intro
    compiling

-This is the official documentation of the **Thermal Quench Simulator** TQS.
+This is the official documentation of the **Thermal Quench Simulator** DREAM.

 Indices and tables
 ==================